tiangolo/uwsgi-nginx-flask-docker/README.md

 * **Your Python code** has the actual application, and is run by uWSGI.

-This image (and its tags) take advantage of already slim and optimized existing Docker images (based on Debian as [recommended by Docker](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/)), implementing Docker best practices.
+The image **`tiangolo/uwsgi-nginx`** takes advantage of already slim and optimized existing Docker images (based on Debian as [recommended by Docker](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/)) and implements Docker best practices.

 It uses the official Python Docker image, installs uWSGI and on top of that, with the least amount of modifications, adds the official Nginx image (as of 2016-02-14).

+This image is based on the image **`tiangolo/uwsgi-nginx`** and adds Flask and sensible defaults on top of it.

+If you follow the instructions and keep the root directory `/app` in your container, with a file named `main.py` and a Flask object named `app` in it, it should "just work".

+There's already a `uwsgi.ini` file in the `/app` directory with the uWSGI configurations for it to "just work".

+If you need to change the main file name or the main Flask object, you would have to provide your own `uwsgi.ini` file.
+You may use the file in this repo as a template to start with (you only would have to change 2 lines).

+You can have a `/app/static` directory and those files will be efficiently served by Nginx directly, it's already configured for you.

+Supervisord takes care of running uWSGI with that `uwsgi.ini` file and start Nginx.

+---

 There's the rule of thumb that you should have "one process per container".

 That helps, for example, isolating an app from its database in different containers.

-But if you want to have a "micro-services" approach you may want to [have more than one process in one container](https://valdhaus.co/writings/docker-misconceptions/) if they are all related to the same "service", and you may want to include your code, uWSGI and Nginx in the same container (and maybe run another container with your database).
+But if you want to have a "micro-services" approach you may want to [have more than one process in one container](https://valdhaus.co/writings/docker-misconceptions/) if they are all related to the same "service", and you may want to include your Flask code, uWSGI and Nginx in the same container (and maybe run another container with your database).

 That's the approach taken in this image.